DonChong2000/TodayILearn/04. Career/Migration/Canada/Celpip Writing Prep/Email to HR, seek help for harassement.md

 I am writing to seek help for being harassed at work today.
 Harry John, the technician touched my sensitive part intentionally, I felt offended therefore seeking help from you.
 Harry John and I has no any relationship other than co-workers, although he teaches me a lot in the project we are working on, we have no romantic relationship at all.

-During my morning shift, I was working on the blueprint, and having some trouble about it.
-Harry comes from behind and
+During my morning shift around 1:30pm, I was working on the workstation, and having some trouble about the blueprint.
+Harry comes from behind and embraced me, touches my chest using both his hand.
+I was shocked and shout at him.

+Luckily another co-worker at the scene, Mr. Bob witness the whole instance and willing to testify for me.
+Also I believe the CCTC should have the whole instance recorded.

+I would really appreciate if you can response promptly.
+Thank

 Yours sincerely,